tomasalias/Stremio/README.md

 # Stremio Hellspy.to Addon

-This addon allows you to search and stream content from Hellspy.to directly in Stremio.
+This addon allows you to search and stream content from Hellspy.to directly in Stremio, with enhanced metadata from TMDb (The Movie Database).

 ## Features

 - Search for movies and series on Hellspy.to
+- Enhanced metadata using TMDb API (when API key is provided)
+- Fallback to Wikidata for metadata when TMDb API key is not available
 - Stream content directly in Stremio (requires stremio-local-addon)
 - No login required